shandran/openbible/README.md

 ***

 ## *Textus receptus* character count by author
 Analysis of character count in the *Textus receptus* manuscript, summed by author, using plotly interactive bar chart.
+Hovering over a book of interest brings up a tooltip (as shown).
 ![Textus receptus character counts by author](tr_charcount_byauthor_tooltip.png "Textus receptus character counts by author")